jayrambhia/jayrambhia.github.com/_posts/2015-06-12-contacts-demo.markdown

 title: Dialer App with New Design Library
 description: Android Lollipop has been a blast.
 It revolutionized the UI with material design.
 In this article, we will study the UX of the dialer app and replicate it with the help of CoordinatorLayout, AppBarLayout and CollapsingToolbar.
 keywords: [android development, recyclerview adapter, android design library, material design, android dialer, android recyclerview tutorial, android coordinatorlayout]
+series: android-ui
+series_title: Making a good dialer app UI
+series_description: Android Lollipop has been a blast.
+It revolutionized the UI with material design.
+In this article, we will study the UX of the dialer app and replicate it with the help of CoordinatorLayout, AppBarLayout and CollapsingToolbar.
 ---

 Android just released a new [Design Support Library](http://android-developers.blogspot.com.es/2015/05/android-design-support-library.html) which is very useful to create beautiful designs and animations (with older version compatibility) and that too without writing much boilerplate code.